 If you have problems establishing a data connection with the remote modem, try fixing the data transmission rate by using an AT command.
-Common AT commands based on the ETSI 07.07 standard and supported by the Nokia 9210 Communicator are listed in the atcomm.txt file on the CD-ROM supplied with the communicator.
+Common AT commands based on the ETSI 07.07 standard and supported by the Nokia 9210i Communicator are listed in a file on the CD-ROM supplied with the communicator.
+You can find this file by clicking 'AT commands' in 'PC software section' on the CD-ROM.
 For information on how to use the AT commands and fax modem drivers, consult the documentation of the telecommunication or fax application that you use on your PC.